adammurdoch/kotlin-tools/base-plugins/README.md

 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `unixMain` and `unixTest` source sets for Kotlin code that is shared by macOS and Linux targets.
-- Adds `macosMain` and `macosTest` source set for Kotlin code that is shared by macOS targets.
 - Adds `application { }` block, see below for the available settings.

 ## `net.rubygrapefruit.native.ui-app`